Plans, Pressure, and Letting the Day Be What It Was

 The Day Winds Down

 Eventually, the day settled.
 Eve and the kids went home.
-Zion and Joey were picked up.
+A couple of the kids were picked up.
 The neighborhood kids drifted off as evening came.

 The Tension Beneath It All